cypress-io/cypress/guides/testing-strategy-and-styleguide.md

 ### E2E Tests
 Certain side effects, like GraphQL mutations, do not fire from component tests, but can be monitored from an E2E test with `cy.intercept`.
 And some entire packages, like `reporter` are independent apps that can be mounted in an E2E test and tested for interactions with other parts of the system.

-## Percy Snapshots
-Percy snapshot diffs are reviewed and approved by somebody doing a PR review.

-### Limitations and Notes
-Percy snapshots confirm that the appearance of a given state matches the last approved snapshot of that state.
-They don't in and of themselves contain any information about correctness.

-If a test only contains a percy snapshot, prefer a general name for that test as opposed to a specific detail of the snapshot.
-For example prefer "has expected appearance" to "has a purple outline" since nothing in the test is actually asserting that.

-NOTE: 👆 This section needs more thought/discussion.
-Maybe "has a purple outline" is a good thing to have in the test name because it might alert somebody reviewing the snapshot about a change they should look for, or the thing we expected the snapshot to confirm.
-Ideally here we would end up with instructions and examples of what Percy tests we expect with new features and any conventions we have.

 ## Testing Style Guide

 ### String constants